Robert Hemenway: Biography

-On December 8, 2008, Hemenway announced that he would step down from the chancellor position on June 30, 2009, after serving 14 years in the position.
+On December 8, 2008, Hemenway announced that he would step down as chancellor on June 30, 2009, after serving 14 years in the position.
 He announced that he would be transitioning to the role of faculty member after taking a sabbatical during the 2009–10 academic year, to write a book on intercollegiate athletics and American values.
 Hemenway was replaced by Bernadette Gray-Little.

 Hemenway died on July 31, 2015, from complications of Parkinson's disease.